bigspider/LedgerHQ.github.io/_posts/2021-03-18-ledger-live-bot.md

 Let's rewind a bit and have a look at the context here.
 We are talking about end-to-end testing on different blockchains.
 Blockchains are _immutable_ by design.
 Once an operation has been broadcasted, there is no way to come back to a _previous_ state of the blockchain.
 This means we would not be able to replay any test case or scenario.
 At some point we thought about _testnet blockchains_, but it still might not yield the same result as a _mainnet_.

-So, with the context in mind and the expectations of real life conditions, that's when we decided to create the **Ledger Live Bot**.
+So, with the context and the real life conditions in mind, we decided to create the **Ledger Live Bot**.

 ## What is Ledger Live Bot?